chel-007/StackupXImmutable---Passport-Integration-Web-App-Guide/README.md

 - As you see, the client is named `passportInstance`, and its configuration values align with those entered in the Online Dev Portal to ensure successful redirection.
 The code above also designates the `SANDBOX` environment, which corresponds to the testnet.
 We finally export it from the file, making it accessible from other pages.

 b.
-With that sorted, let's proceed to installing some packages that are essential for the `withPassportClient` function in the passport module.
+With that sorted, let's proceed to installing some packages that are essential for the `withPassportError` function in the passport module.
 The reason we need these packages is because ***previous versions of Webpack supported these packages automatically***.
 However, in Webpack versions greater than 5, this is no longer the default behavior.
 So, we need to ***manually add these packages***, by configuring our **Webpack.config.js** file inside the **react-scripts module** located in the node_modules folder, and then restart the server.

 ```
 yarn add assert